Bug report #18541

-#2 Updated by Steve Lowman about 3 years ago
+#2 Updated by Steve Lowman over 3 years ago

 Thank you, yes, I was testing the tool in the wrong list.
 I was trying to test whether the native tool can work on features with invalid geometry.
 It cannot (see #17291), so I think it is best to use the OGR buffer tool for fixed distance, and perhaps the Saga one for variable distance buffers.